mbkoltai/ExaStoLog/doc/README.md

 					ismember(stg_table(:,2), subgraph_states),3:4),'rows');
 ```

-Now _par\_inds\_table_ contains these transition rates, the first column showing the corresponding node of the rates and the second whether it is for 1->0 (1) or the 0->1 (2) transition.
+Now _par\_inds\_table_ contains these transition rates, the first column containing the indices of the corresponding nodes and the second the indices for the type of transition: 1->0 (1) or the 0->1 (2).

-We can also quantify the number of occurrences by transition rate and take the _n_ most common ones:
+We can also quantify the number of occurrences by transition rates and take the _n_ most common ones:
 ```MATLAB
 % most common transitions
 for k=1:size(par_inds_table,1)